-IMPORTANT: Before you disassemble the monitor, be sure that the monitor is turned off and all cables are disconnected.

-IMPORTANT: To position and stabilize the monitor, HP recommends that two people perform these procedures.

-- 1. Disconnect and remove all cables from the monitor. - 2.
-Position the monitor upside-down on the top edge on a flat surface covered by a protective sheet made of foam or a clean, dry cloth. - 3.
-Push down the latch near the bottom center of the stand's mounting plate (1). - 4.
-Swing the bottom of the stand up until the mounting plate clears the recess in the monitor head (2). - 5.
-Slide the stand out of the recess (3).
+- IMPORTANT: Before disassembling the monitor, be sure that the monitor is turned off and all cables are disconnected. - 1.
+Disconnect and remove all cables from the monitor. - Position the monitor facedown on a flat surface covered by protective sheet made of foam or a clean, dry cloth. - 3.
+Press the button on the connector on the back of the monitor (1).

+4. Slide the stand and base off the connector (2).